temporalio/temporal-jumpstart-dotnet/src/Temporal.Curriculum.Activities/README.md

 3. Update the `OnboardEntity` Workflow to invoke the `RegisterCrmEntity` activity.
 4. See it succeed in the tests.

+### TaskQueue assignment

+Temporal will schedule Activity tasks on the same TaskQueue as the Workflow that executes it by default.
+Task Queue assignment, done through Activity Options, is useful especially when:

+* You need to target a specific host because of the resources the Activity needs or due to cost.
+* The underlying behavior in the Activity requires some kind of rate-limiting.
+* Multi-tenancy segregation is required in your deployment scheme; for example, giving some tenants higher priority than others due to business classification.
+* You want to "intercept" work to run in other environments dynamically.

 ## Activity: Implement our first Activity

 Let's introduce the `RegisterCrmEntity` Activity implementation.